30364 - ACCOUNTING (MODULE II) - MANAGERIAL ACCOUNTING

 Course taught in English

 The most successful managers need clear details on the economic and financial performances, acquired through their activity, to run winning companies.
-They use a deep understanding on where (in which business segment, product, distribution channel, geographical area, etc.) they are able to produce the bests results and how (pricing strategy, cost efficiency, profitable investment, service, quality, care, etc.).
+They use a deep understanding of where (in which business segment, product, distribution channel, geographical area, etc.) they are able the produce the bests results and how (pricing strategy, cost efficiency, profitable investment, service, quality, care, etc.).
 Managerial Accounting is the subject providing the set of knowledge to drive performances in the right direction implementing successful strategies.
-Cost measurement, cost management, pricing decisions, costs and decision making, product costing, budgeting and reporting, capital budgeting and return on investments, performance management and decentralization are essential tools and techniques to grant an effective performance management.
+Cost measurement, cost management, pricing decisions, costs and decision making, product costing, budgeting and reporting, capital budgeting, and return on investments, performance management, and decentralization are essential tools and techniques to grant effective performance management.
 The mission of this course is to explore the role of Managerial Accounting and its tools in supporting the strategy implementation, in directing the managerial decisions and in appraising the performances to run successful companies.

-The most important topics we will consider during this course are the following:
+The most important topics we consider during this course are the following:

 - Cost definition and cost classification.